-As a young man, Manute had the opportunity to come to the U.S. to receive an education, and play basketball.
-Manute placed a high value on education, and firmly believed that one of the most important factors to peace in Sudan was providing education for its children.
+As a young man, Manute had the opportunity to come to the U.S. to receive an education and play basketball.
+He placed a high value on education, and firmly believed taht one of the most important factors to peace in Sudan was providing education for its children.

 During a trip to Manute's home village of Turalei in January and February of 2008, he made a promise to the people of his community that he would help raise funds to build a school.
 At the time, there were more than 300 students and 20 teachers in the school near his neighborhood, but no schoolhouse.
-The children were taught beneath a tree to escape the heat, and when it rained, as it often does during the rainy season between May and October, there was no school.
+The children were taught beneath a tree to escape the heat.
+However, when it rained during the rainy season between May and October, there was no school.

 In January 2009, Manute delivered one compressed earth block press to Turalei and brought a team of Ugandan trainers to teach brick-making techniques to his community.
 At present, the construction of two school buildings with six classrooms, latrines, and a kitchen have been completed at the Manute Bol Turalei Primary School.
 Franklin Electric has installed a solar powered submersible water pump and water tower to provide a continuous clean water supply to the school.
 In addition, school cooks prepare one meal daily for the children with food provided by the World Food Programme.